ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

-# Scalable Web application on Kubernetes
+# Scalable web application on Kubernetes
 This tutorial is a walkthrough of how to scaffold a Java web application, run it locally in a container and then deploy it to a IBM Cloud Kubernetes cluster.
 Additionally, bind a custom domain, monitor the health of the environment and scale.

 ## Objectives